Dan Heap: Background

 Heap was born on September 24, 1925, in Winnipeg, Manitoba, into a middle-class family, the second of four children.
 His father, Fred Heap, was a lawyer and his mother was a piano teacher.
 Heap's maternal grandfather was a Presbyterian minister inspiring Heap, from a young age, to want to take up the same calling.

 Heap was raised a Presbyterian in a family that was concerned about social causes.
 When he was 6, the family decided to boycott Japanese oranges to protest the Japanese invasion of Manchuria.

 For his last two years of high school, Heap attended Upper Canada College on a scholarship, and then studied classics and philosophy at Queen's University.

 A pacifist, Heap nevertheless joined the Canadian Army during the Second World War due to his opposition to Nazism, later saying "It wasn't possible to be neutral in the face of Hitler".
 However, the war ended before he could be sent overseas.

-In 1945, while working in a factory as a summer job, he met members of the Student Christian Movement and became a Christian socialist.
-He later also became a member of the Society of the Catholic Commonwealth and of the Co-operative Commonwealth Federation, forerunner of the New Democratic Party.
+In 1945, while working in a factory as a summer job, he met members of the Student Christian Movement (SCM) and became a Christian socialist.
+He later also became a member of the Society of the Catholic Commonwealth and of the Co-operative Commonwealth Federation (CCF), forerunner of the New Democratic Party (NDP).

 Heap studied theology at the University of Chicago for a year before becoming an Anglican and transferring to McGill University to pursue a divinity degree.
 While at McGill he became engaged to Alice Boomhour, a pacifist, activist in the SCM and CCF, and daughter of a United Church minister.
 They married in 1950.
 That same year, he was ordained a priest within the Anglican Church of Canada.

 After working as a parish priest in Quebec for only a few years in the 1950s, Heap decided against a career as a church employee and aligned himself with the Worker-Priest movement which paired ministry with social activism.
-Heap moved his family to Toronto where he worked for 18 years as a labourer (cutter trimmer, later pressman) in a cardboard box factory in Toronto, where he became involved in the paperworker's union (later the Communications, Energy and Paperworkers Union of Canada which eventually merged to become part of UNIFOR) and was elected a union representative and attempted to "bring socialism to the Canadian worker".
+Heap moved his family to Toronto where he worked for 18 years as a labourer (cutter trimmer, later pressman) in a cardboard box factory in Toronto, where he became involved in the paperworker's union (later the Communications, Energy and Paperworkers Union of Canada which eventually merged to become part of Unifor) and was elected a union representative and attempted to "bring socialism to the Canadian worker".

 He and Alice raised seven children, including son Danny Heap, a computer science lecturer at the University of Toronto.

 In 1965, Heap marched with Martin Luther King Jr. on his Selma to Montgomery marches while the rest of his family participated in a solidarity sit-in in Toronto.
 The family also opened their home to Americans resisting the Vietnam War, youth involved with the SCM and other activists.